 "Man's chief end is to glorify God and to enjoy Him forever" (WSC #1).
 God has created us to worship Him, and to be transformed by Him as we worship.
-In worship the people of God are engaged by the Spirit and drawn into the Father’s presence as living sacrifices in union with the Risen Christ.
 Here are a few characteristics of our worship at TCC:

 In addition to modern praise songs, projectors, and padded chairs, our worship is filled with the historic hymns of the faith, the ecumenical creeds and confessions of the church throughout the ages, and various other traditional elements.
 We celebrate the Lord's Supper on a weekly basis, and our basic texts for worship are the ESV Bible and the Cantus Christi hymnal.